Empire Rose Stakes

 Originally just for mares, the race was opened to fillies back in 2003, but they have had very limited success in such a quality race.

-There have been several terrific horses that have saluted in the Myer Classic.
-Typhoon Tracey, Divine Madonna and Miss Potential highlight the quality of horse it takes to win the Myer Classic.
+There have been several terrific horses that have saluted in the Empire Rose.
+Typhoon Tracey, Divine Madonna and Miss Potential highlight the quality of horse it takes to win the Empire Rose Stakes.

-Best betting sites for betting on the Myer Classic
+Best betting sites for betting on the Empire Rose Stakes

 There are plenty of online bookmakers that claim the be the best bookies Australia, but can you be certain you are getting value for money?
 The team at Horse Betting has gone through all the bookies in Australia and highlighted the go-to sites for those looking to invest their money on horse racing.